lzh-mb-mod/RTSCamera/README.md

   - Please uncheck the mod in launcher and wait for mod update.

     Optionally you can tell me the step to reproduce the crash.

+- If you forget the hotkey you set for opening menu:

+  - you can remove the config file so that it will be reset to default.

 ## Contact with me
 * Please mail to: lizhenhuan1019@qq.com